ParadoxZW/NodeGo/README.md

-# NodeGo: A Nodejs Web Server for Go Game AI
+# NodeGo: A Node.js Web Server for Go Game AI